alephium/docs/docs/testnet-and-devnet/Devnet-Guide.md

 ---
-sidebar_position: 2
+sidebar_position: 20
+title: Devnet Guide
 ---
-# Devnet Guide

 It's dev-friendly to start a local devnet with empty block history and arbitrary amount of coins.